Shathe/SemiSeg-Contrastive/README.md

-This repositori provides the official code for replicating experiments from the paper:
+This repository provides the official code for replicating experiments from the paper:
-**Improving Semi-Supervised Semantic Segmentation with Class-Wise and Pixel-Level Contrastive Learning**
+**Semi-Supervised Semantic Segmentation with Pixel-Level Contrastive Learning from a Class-wise Memory Bank** which as been accepted as an **oral** paper in the IEEE International Conference on Computer Vision (**ICCV**) 2021.

 This code is based on [ClassMix code](https://github.com/WilhelmT/ClassMix)

-# Getting started
+# Semi-Supervised Semantic Segmentation with Pixel-Level Contrastive Learning from a Class-wise Memory Bank

 ## Prerequisites
 *  CUDA/CUDNN
 *  Python3